johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### A basic implementation of an Artificial Neural Network in C
+### A Basic Implementation of an Artificial Neural Network in C

 This project uses an Artificial Neural Network to learn and perform the logical operations AND, NAND, OR, NOR, XOR, and XNOR.